April 6, 2019.

 An effective approach is to prioritize standardization, and explicitly pursue a bounded number of explorations that are pre-validated to offer a minimum of an order of magnitude improvement over the current standard.

 Much thanks to my esteemed colleague Qi Jin who has spent quite a few hours discussing this topic with me recently.

 Standardization is focusing on a handful of technologies and adapting your approaches to fit within those technologies' capabilities and constraints.

-Fewer technologies support deeper investment in each, and reduce the cost of ensuring clean integration.
-These narrowness simplifies the process of writing great documenting, running effective training, providing excellent tooling, etc.
+Fewer technologies support deeper investment in each, and reduce time spent on cross-technology integration.
+Narrow standards simplify the process of writing great documention, running effective training, providing excellent tooling, etc.

-The benefits are even more obvious when operating technology in production and at scale.
+The benefits are even more obvious when operating technology at scale in production.
 Reliability is the byproduct of repeated, focused learning–often in the form of incidents and incident remediation–and running at significant scale requires major investment in tooling, training, preparation and practice.

-Importantly, improvements to an existing standard are the only investments an organization can make that don't create organizational risk.
+Importantly, improvements to an already adopted technology are the only investments an organization can make that don't create organizational risk.
 Investing into new technologies creates unknowns that the organization must invest into understanding; investing more into the existing standards is at worst neutral.
 (This ignores opportunity cost, more there in a moment.)

-I am unaware of any successful technology company that doesn't rely heavily on a relatively small set of standardized technologies, the combination of high leverage and low risk the approach offers is fairly unique.
+I am unaware of any successful technology company that doesn't rely heavily on a relatively small set of standardized technologies.
+The combination of high leverage and low risk provided by standardized is fairly unique.

 Technology exploration is experimenting with a new approach or technology, with clear criteria for adoption beyond the experiment.